 Listen Up Restaurant Brands

 The number of social media conversations happening at any given moment is massive, and it’s only increasing every day.
-In fact, Statista estimates that social media users around the world will grow to 2.77 billion in 2019.
+In fact, Statista estimates that by 2027, 74% of the global population will be social media users.
 With the amount of conversations taking place, many brands find it overwhelming to sort through all of the chatter and clutter taking place on social media.
 Social listening provides the ability to take all of these conversations and turn them into meaningful insights and data for your brand.

 What is social listening?